This post contains our top 10 list of fun things to do this April in Dublin, updated for 2023.

 Dublin has been home to some of the most notable writers in history, including authors such as Oscar Wilde, Jonathan Swift, Samuel Beckett, James Joyce, W.B.
 Yeats, Bernard Shaw, and many others.

 If you're interested in learning more about how these literary geniuses are tied to the history of this city, consider visiting the Museum of Literature.

 This attraction includes a lot of exhibitions covering the history of literature in Ireland.

 Another option is the Dublin Literary Crawl, which covers some of the pubs that notable authors of Ireland were either inspired by or wrote about during their careers.

 8) Celebrate Easter

-There will be a lot of fun things to see and do in Dublin during the days leading up to Easter Sunday on April 9th, 2023.
+There will be a lot of fun things to see and do in Dublin during the days leading up to Easter Sunday, April 9th, 2023.

-Another fun idea is an activity scheduled at the Rediscovery Centre where kids can create their own Easter wreath.
+Another fun idea is an activity scheduled at the Rediscovery Centre where kids can create their own Easter wreaths.
 This event is scheduled for April 2nd.